hdShang/arxiv-daily/docs/cs-CL/2025-09-17/papers/250914405v1-adding-llms-to-the-psycholinguistic-norming-toolbox-a-practical-guid.md

 ---
 layout: default
-title: Adding LLMs to the psycholinguistic norming toolbox: A practical guide to getting the most out of human ratings
+title: "Adding LLMs to the psycholinguistic norming toolbox: A practical guide to getting the most out of human ratings"
 ---

 # Adding LLMs to the psycholinguistic norming toolbox: A practical guide to getting the most out of human ratings